What do the hearing test results categories mean?

 Confusion caused by comparing audiometry results of different ages

-It's worth clarifying that all these categories of result are dependent on a person's age and gender.
-For all the lengths we go to to make sure the results are kept confidential, you can bet the mortgage that the first thing attendees will do is go back to their workplace and compare who got which category of result.
+It's worth clarifying again that all these categories of hearing test result are dependent on a person's age and gender.
+For all the lengths we go to to make sure the results are kept confidential, you can bet the mortgage that the first thing attendees will do is go back to their workplace and compare who got which category of result!

 Someone in say their 50s has a lot of leeway in the calculation for their result of where their hearing should be, taking natural losses over time and age into account.
 As the Category is based on how well they are performing for their age, the 50-odd year old could have good hearing for their age and be Category 1, but still have some quite big losses compared to a teenager.
 Someone in their 20s however could have small losses and be less good for their age than they should be, so come in as a Category 2 or even 3, but side by side their hearing could still be better than the person in their 50s.
 It is the impact of age which makes the difference.

-This is one area where the explanation given to the attendee by the Technician is important rather than just saying ‘Computer says Category 3’.
+This is one area where the explanation given to the attendee by the Technician is important rather than just saying ‘Computer says Category 3’ and using standard phrased based on the category.

 We do not give written information on Categories of result

-It is common to give a written instruction on what a category of result means but we do not.
-Over the years is has been exceedingly apparent that these bits of written information are rubbish as they are too generic and in the real world actually fit very few people.
+It is reasonably common to give a written instruction on what a category of result means but we do not and we chose to do this for a very specific reason.
+Over the years is has been exceedingly apparent that these bits of written information are largely rubbish as they are too generic and in the real world actually fit very few people.

 We explain the result to the individual, detailing what it means for them specifically, and especially in relation to their unique hearing health and noise exposure history, both occupational and non-occupational.